USL League One: Teams

-As of its 2025 season, fourteen teams compete in USL League One, including eight in the south and two each in the midwest, northeast, and west.
+For its 2026 season, seventeen teams will compete in USL League One, including eight in the south and three each in the midwest, northeast, and west.
 The league operates under a franchise model, where the USL grants a club "franchise rights" to field a team into the league.
 The minimum salary for a player in the league is $2,200 per month, with no flex contracts like those in the USL Championship being offered.

-Of the charter members of its inaugural 2019 season, five continue to play in the league: the Chattanooga Red Wolves SC, Forward Madison FC, Greenville Triumph SC, Richmond Kickers, and Tormenta FC.
-The Charlotte Independence and Kickers previously played in the USL Championship, while One Knoxville SC and Tormenta moved from USL League Two.
+Of the charter members of its inaugural 2019 season, four continue to play in the league: the Chattanooga Red Wolves SC, Forward Madison FC, Greenville Triumph SC, and Richmond Kickers.
+The Charlotte Independence and Kickers previously played in the USL Championship, while Corpus Christi FC, Fort Wayne FC, One Knoxville SC, Sarasota Paradise, and Tormenta moved from USL League Two.
 The rest of the league's membership are expansion clubs that commenced play in USL League One.

-Four League Two clubs (Corpus Christi FC, Fort Lauderdale United FC, Fort Wayne FC, and Sarasota Paradise) and three expansion clubs (Athletic Club Boise, New York Cosmos, and Sporting Cascades FC) have been granted entry into League One for the 2026 season.
+A League Two club (Fort Lauderdale United FC) and three expansion clubs (Port St. Lucie SC, Thousand Oaks Pro Soccer, and Sporting Cascades FC) have been granted entry into League One for the 2027 season.

-The USL is currently in discussions with the municipal government of Winter Garden, Florida for a potential future expansion club.
-The municipal government of Everett, Washington is exploring a possible expansion club to co-inhabit a planned multi-purpose stadium with the Everett AquaSox baseball club.
+The USL is currently in discussions with municipal governments for potential League One or Championship expansion clubs based in Brevard County, Florida, Brownsville, Texas, Firestone, Colorado, Fresno, California, Green Bay, Wisconsin, Medford, Oregon, Modesto, California, Pensacola, Florida, Pico Rivera, California, Riverside, California, Santa Rosa, California, Springfield, Missouri, and Winter Garden, Florida.
+A group in Everett, Washington, has proposed an expansion club to share a planned multi-purpose stadium with the Everett AquaSox baseball club.